Skip to main content

 At high concentrations, and with prolonged exposure, inhalation of chlorine can cause sore throat, wheezing, coughing, chest tightness, pulmonary edema, permanent lung damage, and even death.
 While chlorine’s strong odor can provide some warning of its presence, prolonged exposure to chlorine can desensitize one’s sense of smell, thereby reducing awareness of the exposure.

-According to The Occupational Safety and Health Administration, the permissible exposure level for chlorine is 1 part-per-million (ppm), which should not be exceeded at any time.
-Chlorine is considered to be immediately dangerous to life and health when exposure levels reach 10 ppm.
+According to the Occupational Safety and Health Administration, the permissible exposure level for chlorine is 1 part-per-million (ppm), which should not be exceeded at any time.
+When exposure levels reach 10 ppm, chlorine is considered to be immediately dangerous to life and health.

-To detect, and protect against, risks emanating from excessive concentrations of chlorine, best practices include placing gas detection monitors (containing visual and audible alarms) in locations where Cl2 may accumulate.
+Best practices for chlorine gas safety include placing gas detection monitors (containing visual and audible alarms) in locations where Cl2 may accumulate to detect and protect against risks emanating from excessive concentrations of chlorine.
 The gas detection system should continuously monitor the area and, if chlorine concentrations exceed the permissible exposure limit of 1.0 ppm, activate an alarm, turn off the chlorine at the source, and turn on the ventilation system.

 PureAire’s Universal Gas Detector